Mattress Buying Guide for Couples

-If you share your bed with someone, then there are many factors to consider when shopping for a new mattress — and striking a balance between mattress preferences and couples’ needs can be quite tricky.
+If you share your bed with someone, then you likely already know there are many factors to consider when shopping for a new mattress — and striking a balance between mattress preferences and couples’ needs can be quite tricky.
 Will the mattress provide adequate firmness and support for both sleepers?
 Does it cut down on noise and minimize motion transfer?
 Is the mattress responsive enough for sex?
 Will it sleep hot?

-Motion Transfer and Isolation: When you shift sleep positions or get out of/into bed, your body creates motion that may disrupt your sleep partner.
+When you shift sleep positions or get out of/into bed, your body creates motion that may disrupt your sleep partner.
 This can be a major disadvantage to sleeping with someone.

 Some mattresses — including most memory foam and latex models — are engineered to absorb and isolate that motion to specific areas of the mattress.
 Other mattress types, such as innersprings, do little (if anything) to minimize motion transfer.
 Thicker mattresses tend to absorb and isolate motion more effectively than thinner ones.
 We recommend models that are at least 11 to 12 inches thick.